dLeigh01/gallery-of-horns/README.md

 Number and name of feature: **#3 - Bootstrap**

-Estimate of time needed to complete: 10 min
+Estimate of time needed to complete: 20 min

-Start time:
+Start time: 4:32

-Finish time:
+Finish time: 5:00

-Actual time needed to complete:
+Actual time needed to complete: 30 min